mph-/lcapy/doc/tutorial.rst

 Networks and circuits can be described using netlists or combinations of network elements.
 These can be drawn semi-automatically.

+As well as performing circuit analysis, Lcapy can output the systems of equations for modified nodal analysis and state-space analysis.

 Lcapy cannot directly analyse non-linear devices such as diodes or transistors although it does support simple opamps without saturation.
 Nevertheless, it can draw them!